hkyosh/hkyosh/README.md

 中文/eng = OK!

-byi: sorry if i sometimes dont reply back, i dont rlly find long conversations enjoying unless i'm in the mood for it. + i tend to find problematic characters interesting (light, griffith, johan, etc) but that NEVER means i support or defend their wrongdoing. i simply like them for their writings, lore, etc. if you still think i'm weird or feel uncomfortable, feel free to block me.
+byi: sorry if i sometimes dont reply back, i dont rlly find long conversations enjoying unless i'm in the mood for it.

 dni: basic dni criteria + if you dislike any of my interests

 follow me/be my oomf to get free bread 🥖🍞 [twitter](https://x.com/shy4uo) , [tiktok](https://www.tiktok.com/@kyooqi)

 whoever keep on unfollowing me i will find all of you. slash threat.

-again, dni or block me if u dont!! like!! my!! interests!!! this is very important so i have to say it twice okay have a nice day

 btw a huge revamp is coming soon on almost every github-connected websites i have hehehaha (especially github and prnspage)